yasming/Laravel_Monitoring_Deputies_MG_Api/readme.md

 ### Getting Started

-- First command when you get the project:
+- First command when you clone the project:
 ```
 composer update
 ```